-The legal sports betting age in the state of Connecticut is set at 21 years of age.
-Nearly all of the states that have legal sports betting have set the minimum gambling age at 21, but that’s not always the case.
+The legal sports betting age in the state of Connecticut is 21 years of age.

 Can I bet on college sporting events in Connecticut?

-Betting on college sporting events is legal in the state of Connecticut, but there are also some restrictions that are placed on this type of betting.
-Sportsbooks cannot offer betting on in-state college teams unless those teams are competing in a tournament.
+Betting on college sporting events is legal in the state of Connecticut, with restrictions.
+Sportsbooks can only offer betting on in-state college teams tournaments with four or more teams.

 Are there any mobile sports betting apps in Connecticut?

-Yes, the sports betting law in Connecticut allows for three online sports betting apps, and all three have already been claimed.
-The three mobile sportsbook apps that are available include DraftKings, FanDuel, and SugarHouse
+Yes, the sports betting law in Connecticut allows for three online sports betting apps.
+The three available mobile sportsbook apps are DraftKings, FanDuel, and BetRivers.

 Can I get a welcome bonus from sportsbooks in Connecticut?